smlnj/smlnj-llvm-16/README.md

 #### `AArch64FastISel.cpp`

+In the file `$LLVM/lib/Target/AArch64/AArch64FastISel.cpp`, we make the following changes.
-In the method `AArch64FastISel::CCAssignFnForCall`, we add the following statement before the final return:
+In the method `AArch64FastISel::CCAssignFnForCall`, add the following statement before the final return:

 ``` c++
   if (CC == CallingConv::JWA)
     return CC_AArch64_JWA;
 ```

-In the function `AArch64FastISel::selectRet`, replace the statement
+And in the function `AArch64FastISel::selectRet`, replace the statement
 ``` c++
     CCAssignFn *RetCC = CC == CallingConv::WebKit_JS ?
 RetCC_AArch64_WebKit_JS
                                                      : RetCC_AArch64_AAPCS;